Flexxbotics/transformers/README.md

 # Flexxbotics Transformers

-This repository is home to **open-source transformers** that are compatible with **FlexxCore** within the **Flexxbotics platform**.

-Flexxbotics Transformers are connector drivers that enable interoperable compatibility with a wide range of industrial protocols, supporting data exchange via both open standards and proprietary interfaces.
+**Industrial Device & Automation Transformers for the FlexxCore Platform**

+**Flexxbotics Transformers** are open-source, industrial-grade connector drivers designed for use with **FlexxCore**, the Flexxbotics Smart Factory and Workcell Automation platform.

+These transformers provide a standardized abstraction layer for integrating **industrial machines, robots, PLCs, CNCs, CMMs, and automation equipment** using both **open industrial protocols** and **vendor-specific proprietary interfaces**.

+> This repository is focused on **industrial automation transformers** — not machine learning or NLP transformers.

+---

 ## Overview

-- Load transformers into the Flexxbotics software runtime to operate
-- New connector drivers interoperate **many-to-many** across all endpoints
+Flexxbotics Transformers enable **many-to-many interoperability** across heterogeneous industrial devices within a single automation runtime.

+Key concepts:

+- Transformers are loaded into the **Flexxbotics runtime** (Edge or Standalone)
+- Each transformer exposes a standardized interface regardless of underlying protocol
-- Every new transformer you create and add is automatically compatible with all others loaded
+- New transformers automatically interoperate with all others loaded in the same runtime
-- Use your Python IDE of choice to create new transformers
+- Designed for **workcell-level automation**, orchestration, and recovery
+- Implemented in **Python**, using familiar development workflows

+---

 ## What You’ll Find in This Repository

+This repository includes production-ready examples and templates for building industrial automation integrations:

-- Open source equipment transformers for use with Flexxbotics software
+- **Open-source equipment transformers** compatible with FlexxCore
-- Example of a base **Transformer Template** for creating your own transformer
+- A base **Transformer Template** for creating new device connectors
-- Example of a **Workcell Transformer**, which embeds multiple transformers to:
+- A reference **Workcell Transformer** that composes multiple transformers to:
-  - Reconcile workcell state
+  - Reconcile overall workcell state
-  - Perform automatic restarts
+  - Perform automated fault recovery and restarts
-  - Run threaded controls
+  - Execute threaded and asynchronous controls
-  - Provide many additional advanced capabilities
+  - Coordinate multi-device automation logic
+- Example **Automation Scripts** that:
-- Example an **Automation Script** callable from the Flexxbotics HMI Controls Configurator or run in realtime that can communicate with transformers to perform automation tasks.
+  - Are callable from the Flexxbotics HMI / Controls Configurator
+  - Can run in real time
+  - Interact directly with transformers to execute automation tasks

+---

-## What You Can Do
+## What You Can Do With Transformers

+Using Flexxbotics Transformers, you can:

-- Connect machines to robots and other automation
+- Connect machines, robots, and inspection equipment together
-- Create multi-machine automation cells
+- Build multi-machine robotic automation cells
+- Abstract vendor-specific protocols behind a common interface
-- Program your own machine-to-automation transformers
+- Create custom machine-to-automation logic in Python
+- Extend or modify existing transformers to meet site-specific needs
+- Redistribute transformers under a permissive open-source license

+---

+## Intended Use Cases

+Flexxbotics Transformers are commonly used for:

+- Robotic workcells
+- CNC machine integration
+- PLC-based automation
-- Get, use, modify, and redistribute transformers
+- Industrial inspection and metrology
+- Smart factory data acquisition
+- Closed-loop machine-to-robot coordination

+---

 ## License

-These open-source transformers are released under the **Apache 2.0 License**.
+All transformers in this repository are released under the **Apache 2.0 License**.

+- Commercial use is permitted
-You are not required to contribute modifications back, though the community always appreciates improvements that advance capabilities.
+- Modifications are not required to be contributed back
+- Contributions are welcome and encouraged

+See the `LICENSE` file for full details.

+---

-## Feedback
+## Feedback & Community

-Let us know what you like about Flexxbotics Transformers—we want to hear from you.
-Even more importantly, tell us what you don’t like or what you’d like to see next.
-Your feedback and innovative ideas help shape the roadmap.
+We welcome feedback from integrators, automation engineers, and developers.

+- Share what works well
+- Call out pain points or limitations
+- Propose new transformer ideas or enhancements

+Your input directly influences the evolution of the Flexxbotics Transformers ecosystem.

+---

+## Tags / Keywords

+`industrial automation` · `robotics` · `workcell automation` · `CNC` · `PLC` · `CMM` ·
+`industrial protocols` · `factory automation` · `smart factory` · `robot integration` ·
+`FlexxCore` · `Flexxbotics` · `Flexxbotics Transformers` · `Python automation`